 A founding member of the Society of St John Vianney in 2005 and later the Oratory of St John Vianney in 2007, Metropolitan Jerome is dedicated to applying the spirituality and pastoral zeal of the saintly Curé d’Ars to his ministry as a pastoral priest.
 The Oratory is a Congregation of secular Clergy of regular observance, dedicated to emulating the spirituality and vocation of St John Vianney, the Patron Saint of Parish Priests.
 In 2005 Metropolitan Jerome was appointed Rector of Formation and in 2006 Vicar General of the Province of Europe and an assistant chaplain at the Community of the King of Love retreat centre in the High Peak district of Derbyshire.
 In 2007 His Grace became resident Provost at the Mother House of the Oratory of St John Vianney at Cosgrove in Northamptonshire and in 2008 returned to Brighton to plant the foundations for the Brighton Oratory.

 On Saturday 26th May 2012, Metropolitan Jerome was formally installed as Metropolitan Archbishop of Europe during a service of Inauguration which took place before ecumenical witnesses and a large congregation in the Brighton Congress Hall.

-The Archbishop is well known in Brighton & Hove for his commitment to fundraising for local charities utilising his many talents.
-Most famously walking a tightrope in 2009 for the Sussex Beacon HIV/AIDS Hospice (video below).
+The Archbishop is well known in Brighton & Hove for his commitment to fundraising for local charities utilising his many talents, perhaps most famously walking a tightrope in 2009 for the Sussex Beacon HIV/AIDS Hospice (video below).
 Earning the trust and affection of the circus artistes following his tightrope walk and after the death of the Revd Roly Baines, Metropolitan Jerome became Chaplain to Zippos Circus.
-He has regularly performed for the Mayor of Brighton & Hove’s Charity Gala and with celebrities Dame Vera Lynn (St Dunstan’s home for blind war veterans) and Dame Felicity Lott (for Radios in Hospitals).
-Metropolitan Jerome is a Patron of a local choir in Brighton and often leads and organises workshops ranging from choral singing through to karaoke!
-In the spirit of ecumenism, he formerly directed the Choir of Dorset Gardens Methodist Church and the annual citywide and ecumenical “Messiah from scratch” and Stainer’s “The Crucifixion” performances, as he had done in Aberystwyth as a student.
+He has regularly performed for the Mayor of Brighton & Hove’s annual Charity Gala and with celebrities Dame Vera Lynn (St Dunstan’s home for blind war veterans) and Dame Felicity Lott (for Radios in Hospitals) appearing himself as “a Dame”!
+In the spirit of ecumenism, he formerly directed the Choir of Dorset Gardens Methodist Church for five years and restarted the annual citywide and ecumenical “Messiah from scratch” and Stainer’s “The Crucifixion” performances, as he had done in Aberystwyth as a student.
 He has been Musical Director of the annual Rottingdean Drama Society pantomime since 2010 and of the Brighton Revue Company since 2013 (following the late John Gould).

-In 2013, Metropolitan Jerome found a way to utilise his experience in the hospitality industry and founded the “Cherubs Kitchen“ apostolate inspired by the homeless drop-in he partnered with Majors Mark & Tracy Bearcroft at Brighton Congress Hall.
+In 2013, Metropolitan Jerome found a way to utilise his experience in the hospitality industry and founded the “Cherubs Kitchen“ apostolate inspired by the homeless drop-in he partnered with Majors Mark & Tracy Bearcroft at Brighton Congress Hall in 2009.
 Noticing that some of the guests had experience in catering he determined to find a way for such to be enabled to return to work.
 “Cherubs Kitchen” now operates commercial franchise operations across the city providing work experience and work rehabilitation opportunities and NVQ apprenticeships in professional catering.
 The profits from the franchises go to support various homeless support projects across the city.

 Metropolitan Jerome’s personal interests include languages, traveling, reading (favourite author Ellis Peters) classical music, theatre and performance, art and culture, anthropology, history and writing.
 The Archbishop willingly admits to liking Sci-fi though he is not a “Trekky”!
 His Grace is also appreciated by his ministerial colleagues, friends and family alike as a keen chef whose famous “Spaghetti Carbonara” is a signature dish learnt from a formation sponsor family in Rome, the recipe of which is a highly guarded secret!